OpenFunction/OpenFunction/README.md

 If you have already installed the OpenFunction platform, refer to [OpenFunction samples](https://github.com/OpenFunction/samples) to find more samples.

-Here is an example of a sync function.
+Here is an example of a sync function:

 > This function will write "Hello, World!" to the HTTP response.